Table of Contents

 “Malnutrition or the presence of numerous nutritional deficiencies in a patient’s body can be the cause of thyroid disorders.
 Coexisting deficiencies of such elements as iodine, iron, selenium and zinc may impair the function of the thyroid gland.
 Other nutrient deficiencies usually observed in patients suffering from ATD are: protein deficiencies, vitamin deficiencies (A, C, B6, B5, B1) and mineral deficiencies (phosphorus, magnesium, potassium, sodium, chromium).
 Proper diet helps to reduce the symptoms of the disease, maintains a healthy weight and prevents the occurrence of malnutrition.
 This article presents an overview of selected documented studies and scientific reports on the relationship of metabolic disorders and nutritional status with the occurrence of ATD.”

-For example, selenium is a micro mineral yet it is extremely important for myriad metabolic functions that include thyroid hormones.
+For example, selenium is a micro mineral, yet it is extremely important for myriad metabolic functions that include thyroid hormones.
 Keep in mind, the human body’s content of selenium is in the 13–20 milligram range!
-A selenium deficiency is known too adversely affect thyroid hormone metabolism (iodothyronine deiodinase – conversion of T4 to T3) as well as iodine metabolism.
+A selenium deficiency is known to adversely affect thyroid hormone metabolism (iodothyronine deiodinase – conversion of T4 to T3) as well as iodine metabolism.

 Keep in mind, each of these minerals do not function properly in any metabolic process without the assistance of myriad cofactors (e.g. vitamins, amino acids, and fatty acids).
 These are complex nutrient interrelationships.

 In addition, toxic elements, also assayed using hair analysis, can interfere with the metabolic functions of macro and micro essential minerals.
-The advantages of a hair analysis also include a detailed healthy eating plan specific to your nutrient needs!
+The advantages of a hair analysis also include a detailed healthy foods specific to your nutrient needs!

 So, are you ready to improve your energy – naturally?